 Finance needs to properly value social and natural capital.
 We are convening experts to do a 3D risk evaluation of the global impact of losing the Arctic ice.

-Arctic Legal Defence Fund
+Arctic Legal Defense Fund

 The Arctic Legal Defense Fund is a team of top legal minds designing the architecture and execution mandates to protect the CAO Ice Shield.